 - 13.11.1 The Council has made a commitment, through the Housing Strategy, to ensure that the housing needs of all of its residents are met by offering a balanced housing market and ensuring that any new growth benefits existing communities.
 One way of doing this is to require developers to provide affordable housing. - 13.11.2 Affordable housing is that which is for sale or rent, for those whose needs are not met by the open market.
 A full definition is contained within the Local Plan Glossary.
-The NPPF requires councils to make sufficient provision for affordable housing and this is reflected in Policy H8PU which identifies how this will be delivered in the borough. - 13.11.3 Whilst Copeland was considered to be the most affordable borough in England in 2021, the 2019 and 2021 SHMA documents identifies a need for additional affordable housing.
+The NPPF requires councils to make sufficient provision for affordable housing and this is reflected in Policy H8 which identifies how this will be delivered in Copeland. - 13.11.3 Whilst Copeland was considered to be the most affordable district in England in 202168, the 2019 and 2021 SHMA documents identify a need for additional affordable housing.
 Affordability is calculated by dividing house prices by gross annual earnings.
-House prices, rent and land values are generally low in the borough whilst average incomes are relatively high.
+House prices, rent and land values are generally low in Copeland whilst average incomes are relatively high.
 There is however an issue locally regarding access to capital and this limits resident's ability to provide a deposit.
-The Housing Strategy acknowledges that incomes outside the Sellafield environment are low and recent welfare reforms are also likely to have had an impact upon people being able to afford larger homes. - 13.11.4 The SHMA 2021, paragraph 31, states that:
+The Housing Strategy acknowledges that incomes outside the Sellafield environment are low and recent welfare reforms are also likely to have had an impact upon people being able to afford larger homes.